Toothaches in Lakewood

 How to Cope with Tooth Pain

-Woman with hand on face suffering toothache in Lakewood There are few things as annoying as a toothache.
+There are few things as annoying as a toothache.
 The pain can distract you from work, make it impossible for you to enjoy your favorite foods, and cause you to worry that there might be a serious problem with your oral health.
 Our team is ready to help you find fast relief!
-Dr. Vinnie’s compassionate touch and expert treatment will get your smile back to feeling its best in no time.
-On this page, you will learn more about toothaches, what they might mean, and how you can cope with them.
+Dr. Artino's compassionate touch and expert treatment will get your smile back to feeling its best in no time.
+On this page, you will learn more about toothaches, what they might mean, and how you can cope with them, but if you want to speak to someone about your situation, please call our office.

 Types of Toothaches

 A toothache is not an oral health problem.
-Rather, it is a symptom of an oral health problem.
-Different types of pain typically point to different types of issues.
+Rather, it is a symptom.
+Different types of pain typically point to distinct issues.
 For example:

 • Severe, throbbing pain usually indicates an infection in the pulp of a tooth.
 This is considered an urgent situation and requires prompt treatment from your emergency dentist in Lakewood.